taylanakbas/metaheuristic-optimization-algorithms/README.md

 * Production
 * N-Queen

-## Using with following algorithms
+## With using following algorithms

 * Simulated Annealing
 * Local search